 Credit risk from investments with banks and other financial institutions is managed by the Treasury functions in accordance with the Board approved policies of Cairn India Limited.
 Investments of surplus funds are only made with approved counterparties who meet the appropriate rating and/or other criteria, and are only made within approved limits.
-The respective Boards continually re-assess the Group's policy and update as required.
+The respective Boards continually re-assess the Group's Policy and update as required.
 The limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty failure.

-At the year end the Company does not have any significant concentrations of bad debt risk, other than amounts held by other group companies.
+At the year end the Company does not have any significant concentrations of bad debt risk, other than that disclosed in note 5.